danasf/LEDProtestSign/README.md

 Instructions
 ------------
-These assume you are using WS2812 "Neopixels", but the process should be similar with an APA102 Matrix!
+These assume you are using WS2812 "Neopixels", but the process should be similar with an APA102 "Dotstar" Matrix and I've included a MVP sketch for those as well!

 * Open the `neopixelsign.ino` (or `dotstarsign.ino` if using APA102 LEDs) in Arduino IDE
 * Install the Adafruit libraries, `Sketch > Include Libraries > Manage Libraries`, or unzip into your `Arduino/libraries` folder